Duncan Moody - Photographer

 Duncan Moody is the photographer.
 Linda is the multi-talented studio assistant, coach, and costumer at Sabela Images Photography.

 I started the journey as a photographer with shaky snapshots from a Kodak Brownie camera in high school.
-After that, I progressed to murky black and white prints in my first makeshift darkroom.
-Later, I joined the Camera Club of Johannesburg, where I had the good fortune of meeting a fantastic community of mentors.
-In turn, I have tried to mentor others.
+Immediately after high school, I spent some time in military service followed by a few years at where I was introduced to black and white processing by a friend in the microbiology darkroom.
+Next came a makeshift darkroom of my own in my first apartment.
+Later, I joined the (CCJ), where I had the good fortune of meeting a fantastic community of mentors.
+In turn, I have tried to mentor other photographers while serving on committees of the East London Photographic Society (ELPS), , (PSSA) and the .

 Since then, my interest in photography has morphed to the digital images that currently fill my portfolio.
 I’ve won prizes in competitions, been published in newspapers, magazines, and books, and met many wonderful friends.
 Photography is a part of my life.
 I love the thrill I get when everything comes together in a photograph that captures the unique beauty and grace of a fleeting moment.
 It still takes my breath away.